KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Contains information about the exception that is raised when System.Windows.Automation.AutomationElement.GetClickablePoint is called on a UI Automation element that has no clickable point.

-    throw [System.Windows.Automation.NoClickablePointException]::New("Contains information about the exception that is raised when System.Windows.Automation.AutomationElement.GetClickablePoint is called on a UI Automation element that has no clickable point.")
+    throw [System.Windows.Automation.NoClickablePointException]::New('Contains information about the exception that is raised when System.Windows.Automation.AutomationElement.GetClickablePoint is called on a UI Automation element that has no clickable point.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Windows.Automation.NoClickablePointException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Windows.Automation.NoClickablePointException.aspx)